edcrewe/django-csvimport/README.txt

 ----------------

-This egg was created as part of a django dash at the House of Omni, Bristol UK, organised by Dan Fairs and the local django users group, DBUG.
+This egg was created as part of a django dash at the House of Omni, Bristol UK, organised by Dan Fairs and my local django users group, #DBBUG.
 It was a core component for an application for aid agency supply chain sharing, prompted by Fraser Stephens of the HELIOS foundation and developed by Ed Crewe and Tom Dunham.